cheind/gae-progress/clients/cpp-qt5/ReadMe.md

  - When asked point `PROGRESS_QT_INSTALL_PATH` to the install directory of Qt5.
  - Click generate.

 Open the resulting solution in your C++ IDE and update `apikey` field to match your API key.
 Verify that the URL is pointing to the correct server address.
 Build the solution.
 This should build an application named `progress`.

-To run it, simply invoke
+To query your progresses you simply run

 ```
-> progress
+> progress list --key YOUR-API-KEY
 ```

-from your command line.
+from command line.
 When all goes well you should see the first batch of your progresses printed to console.
 Output should look similar to

 ```
 Received 2 items